hpcloud-mon/python-monasca-events/README.md

 provides a Python API (the ``monasca-events`` module) and a command-line tool (``monasca-events``).

-The Monasca Client was written using the OpenStack Heat Python client as a framework.
+The Monasca Events Client was written using the OpenStack Heat Python client as a framework.

-.. contents:: Contents:
-   :local:

 Ubuntu Install
 --------------
-Requires:
-  - pip - version >= 1.4.  python get-pip.py

-Alternative Manual Install Steps:
+Manual Install Steps:
   - cd to your python-monasca-events repo
   - sudo pip install -r requirements.txt
   - python setup.py install